 - Member of Recognising Quality in Learning and Education (RQLE) team - School of Health Sciences.

-- Module Leader - Innovations and Leadership
+- Module Leader - Supporting Education in Practice

 - External Examiner - The University of Manchester